neicnordic/sensitive-data-archive/sda/cmd/syncapi/syncapi.md

 - `BROKER_PASSWORD`: password to connect to rabbitmq
 - `BROKER_PREFETCHCOUNT`: Number of messages to pull from the message server at the time (default to 2)

-The default routing keys for sending ingestion, accession and maping messages can be overridden by setting the following values:
+The default routing keys for sending ingestion, accession and mapping messages can be overridden by setting the following values:

 - `SYNC_API_ACCESSIONROUTING`
 - `SYNC_API_INGESTROUTING`